AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/cli-commands.md

 :::info

 The update command won't update the CLI itself.
-You can update the CLI itself by [running the command again](./sandbox-reference.md#installation-with-docker).
+To update these follow the [updating instructions which point to our curl command](./sandbox-reference.md#with-docker).

 :::